kontent-ai/gatsby-starter/README.md

 You may use any IDE, however, we've added a [settings file](https://github.com/Kentico/gatsby-starter-kentico-cloud/blob/master/.vscode/launch.json) for [Visual Studio Code](https://code.visualstudio.com/) for easier debugging.

-To get a smooth debugging experience, you can temporarily copy the `gatsby-source-kentico-cloud` [directory](https://github.com/Kentico/gatsby-source-kentico-cloud) of the source plugin to the `/plugins` directory of your site.
-Then, move the `gatsby-node.js` and `normalize.js` files from `/plugins/gatsby-source-kentico-cloud/src` to `/plugins/gatsby-source-kentico-cloud` (up one level).
+To get a smooth debugging experience, you can temporarily copy the `gatsby-source-kontent` [directory](https://github.com/Kentico/gatsby-source-kontent) of the source plugin to the `/plugins/@kentico/gatsby-source-kontent` directory of your site.
+Then, run int the context of `/plugins/@kentico/gatsby-source-kontent` two commands `npm install` and `npm run build`.

-### Using the Kentico Cloud JavaScript SDK configuration object
+### Using the Kentico Kontent JavaScript SDK configuration object

-The source plugin used by this starter in turn uses the [Kentico Cloud Delivery SDK](https://github.com/Kentico/kentico-cloud-js/tree/master/packages/delivery#kentico-cloud-delivery-sdk) in the background.
-You can put the [configuration object](https://github.com/Kentico/kentico-cloud-js/blob/master/packages/delivery/DOCS.md#client-configuration) of the SDK into the `deliveryClientConfig` property of the [gatsby-config.js](https://github.com/Kentico/gatsby-starter-kentico-cloud/blob/master/gatsby-config.js) file.
+The source plugin used by this starter in turn uses the [Kentico Kontent Delivery SDK](https://github.com/Kentico/kontent-delivery-sdk-js) in the background.
+You can put the [configuration object](https://github.com/Kentico/kontent-delivery-sdk-js/blob/v8.0.0/DOCS.md#client-configuration) of the SDK into the `deliveryClientConfig` property of the [gatsby-config.js](/gatsby-config.js) file.

 ### Experimenting

-Of all the artifacts of Kentico Cloud, the starter site only displays content items and only in the default language.
-But, our [source plugin](https://github.com/Kentico/gatsby-source-kentico-cloud) also provides content types and items in non-default languages.
+Of all the artifacts of Kentico Kontent, the starter site only displays content items and only in the default language.
+But, our [source plugin](https://github.com/Kentico/gatsby-source-kontent) also provides content types and items in non-default languages.
 The plugin links them all so that these data can be fetched in one GraphQL query.

-Check out the [source plugin](https://github.com/Kentico/gatsby-source-kentico-cloud#features) for more details on which kinds of data and relationships it supports.
+Check out the [source plugin](https://github.com/Kentico/gatsby-source-kontent#features) for more details on which kinds of data and relationships it supports.

 ![Analytics](https://kentico-ga-beacon.azurewebsites.net/api/UA-69014260-4/Kentico/gatsby-starter-kentico-cloud?pixel)